Hierarchical Latent Structures in Data Generation Process Unify Mechanistic Phenomena across Scale: Comparative Validation on Large Models

-Figure~\ref{fig:hydra_effect} (for $m = 1$) summarizes a comparative demonstration of Hydra effect in PCFG model and OLMo-1B.
-Here again, for the model trained using N-grams, layer ablation is not compensated by a successor layer.
-PCFG-trained model shows substantial signs of Hydra effect.
+PCSG-trained model shows substantial signs of Hydra effect.
 In fact, the degree of compensation is higher than OLMo-1B.
 Notice that in the very early stage of training, both models show compensation in the deeper layers.
 After training, the effect localizes in the middle layers.